markmotet/Discord-GPT-2-AI-Chatbot/README.md

 - [ ] Explain how it works in this README
 - [ ] Implement separate memory per Discord user
 - [ ] Fix infinite <|endoftext|> response
+- [ ] Train model using Google Colab and OpenAI's 1558M model